ch-stark/argocdpoliciesblog/blog.md

     - you can give Policies a `severity` sending alerts via `RHACM's Obvervability` framework only from high-prio policies
     - you can invoke Ansible-Jobs from Policies so you could only invoke Ansible from critical policies
+    - you could use the previously discussed `evaluationInterval` to trigger an Ansible Job at a regular basis.

-14. Policies can be used to check for expired Certificates in different namespaces
+14. Policies can be used to check for `expired` Certificates in different namespaces Please review the following example:

    ```
    apiVersion: policy.open-cluster-management.io/v1